 'Red Poppies'—watercolor by Ken Hosmer

 Since the poppies aren't blooming yet, I find one of my old photos.
-On dry watercolor paper I draw with a #2 pencil.
-I shift the angle of the left flower to make it more pleasing.
-I have zoomed in to allow the flowers to fill a large part of my picture area.
+On dry watercolor paper I complete my drawing with a #2 pencil.
+In the drawing, I shift the angle of the left poppy to make it more pleasing and zoom in to allow the flowers to fill a larger part of the picture area.
 My photo reference shows me the flower structure, but I am free to make many changes—more red in the poppies would be nice!

 Black Texture Drawing

 Now for the fun part.
-On dry watercolor paper, with a wooden stick or Q-tip cotton swab dipped in black acrylic paint, I quickly lay in a high energy scribble drawing.
+On dry watercolor paper, with a wooden stick or Q-tip cotton swab dipped in black acrylic paint, I quickly lay in a high energy scribble drawing on top of the pencil outline.
 The black is used as textural shading in the background and in the flower centers.
-Note that I don't want the entire background dark as in the photo, so at this stage I begin to designate the darkest areas.
 Once the black acrylic is dry, it remains undisturbed when watercolor washes are applied over it.
 This is a great way to begin a painting, as it lets me play with random lines and loosen up.

 Paint the Background

 In floral paintings, I like paint the background first.
 This sets the poppies, stems, and foliage off as white negative shapes.
 The background is divided into mid-value shapes and dark shapes.
 A large dark shape is positioned behind the right poppy to set it off as the main center of interest.
 Also notice that I included some red areas in the background as a repeat of the flower color.
 This will help to visually tie the flowers to background.